 Get a bird's eye view of the nation's capital from the Washington Monument, the nation’s grandest memorial to the Father of His Country!
 Timed tickets are required to ride the elevator to the 500 foot observation deck.
 Tickets are required for all visitors ages 2 and up.

 How to Get Washington Monument Entry Tickets

-Starting on October 10 at 10 a.m., advance reservation tickets may be ordered at www.recreation.gov, (1.877.444.6777) 90-days in advance for a non-refundable reservation fee of $1.00 per ticket.
+Advance reservation tickets may be ordered online at Recreation.gov (1.877.444.6777) 90-days in advance for a non-refundable reservation fee of $1.00 per ticket.
 All orders are final.
 Individuals may request up to six tickets.
 Groups may request a maximum of 55 tickets.
 Groups must reserve tickets through Recreation.gov.
 Advance reservation holders can retrieve tickets via their Recreation.gov account, confirmation email, or by downloading the Recreation.gov mobile app.